Welcome to today's edition of the Rush 24-7 podcast.

 One of the four global warming update themes.

-Later he added, practically speaking, this is going to have to be negotiated down the road.
+Later, he added, practically speaking, this is going to have to be negotiated down the road.

-See, I remember things.
+But wait, See, I remember things.

 Bali was the last chance.

-The organizers of the UN said that the Bali Conference was the last chance to solve the global warming problem.
+The organizers of the UN said that the Bali conference was the last chance to solve the global warming problem.

-This is Sunday, December 2nd of this year, headline conference, the world's last chance to avoid catastrophic global warming.
+Headline conference, the world's last chance to avoid catastrophic global warming.

-Despite having solemnly undertaken to reduce it, three devastating new official reports reveal, blah, blah, blah.
+Three devastating new official reports reveal, blah, blah, blah.

 Last chance.

-Last chance, except they're not going to do anything.
+Except they're not going to do anything.

-No targets, the targets would be too ambitious.
+The targets would be too ambitious.

-Meaning they can't get anybody to go along with this.
+I mean, they can't get anybody to go along with this.

 So now will the environmentalist wackos leave us alone, or were they just exaggerating?